jrgp/golang-dhcpd/README.md

 ## What

-This is a tiny in-progress POC IPv4-only dhcp server written in Golang
+This is a tiny IPv4-only dhcp server written in Golang.

 ## Why

 Other popular dhcpd servers such as isc-dhcpd and dnsmasq are written in C and occasionally have CVEs.

-I wanted to make a small and safe Go solution, as well as to learn the DHCP protocol.
+I wanted to make a small and safe Go solution, as well as to learn the [DHCP wire protocol](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).

 ## Quickstart